Kong/docs.konghq.com/app/konnect/servicehub/service-documentation.md

 You can upload a new document to replace an existing service document.

-From the **Documentation Page** select a service document, then follow these steps:
+From the **Documentation Page**, select a service document, then follow these steps:

-1. Click the context menu icon for a service document, select **Edit**.
+1. Click the context menu icon for a service document and select **Edit**.

 1. Upload a new `.md` file, or update information about the service document.

-1. Optional: publish or unpublish a the service document.
+1. Optional: publish or unpublish the service document.

 ### Delete a service description